acailic/acailic.github.io/_notes/oca-chapter-6.md

 System.exit(0) kills JVM, after that is not executed.

-There is no multiple catch exception executed.
+There is no multiple catch exceptions executed( catch->finally).